-Procedures to Deny Future Admission to School Events or Meetings person admission pending such hearing.
-The Superintendent or designee must provide the person with a hearing notice, delivered or sent by certified mail with return receipt requested, at least ten days before the Board hearing date.
+Procedures to Deny Future Admission to School Events or Meetings

+Before any person may be denied admission to school events or meetings as provided in this policy, the person has a right to a hearing before the Board.
+The Superintendent may refuse the person admission pending such hearing.
+The Superintendent or designee must provide the person with a hearing notice, delivered or sent by certified mail with return receipt requested, at least 10 days before the Board hearing date.
 The hearing notice must contain: